actions-marketplace-validations/knowl-doc_knowl-ai-code-docs/README.md

 # knowl-ai-code-docs
-Action to generate code documentation for the entire repository using Knowl AI.Increase your and your team's productivity by using high-quality, trusted documents that support your code.
+Action to generate code documentation for the entire repository with Knowl AI.
+Increase your and your team's productivity by using high-quality, trusted documents that support your code.

 Languages Supported Node.js, javascript, typescript.js, python, java.
 More on the way...